microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subjectrightsrequest-list-notes.md

 |Application|Not supported|

 >[!IMPORTANT]
 >Permissions marked with an * are currently not available.
-For details, see see [known issues](/graph/known-issues#compliance).
+For details, see [Known issues](/graph/known-issues#compliance).

 ## HTTP request